Education in Kerala

 General John Munro, who was Diwan of Travancore, established the first college in India, CMS College Kottayam in 1815.

-Fr Kuriakose Elias Chavara who introduced the concept 'Pallikoodam' which gave admission to all students irrespective of gender, caste, creed etc.
+Bernardine Baccinelli who introduced the concept 'Pallikkoppam Pallikkoodam' (“a school in every church courtyard”) which gave admission to all students irrespective of gender, caste, creed etc.

 Mar Charles Lavigne, founder of one of the first residential English High Schools in Central Travancore, St Berchmans English High School, Changanasserry in 1891.

 The importance and antiquity of education in Kerala are underscored by the state's ranking as among the most literate in the country.
-The educational transformation of Kerala was triggered by the efforts of missions like the Church Mission Society, British administrators like John Munro, caste and community movements, and clergy of Catholic church like Fr Kuriakose Elias Chavara and Fr Charles Lavigne.
+The educational transformation of Kerala was triggered by the efforts of missions like the Church Mission Society, British administrators like John Munro, caste and community movements, and clergy of Catholic church like Bernardine Baccinelli and Fr Charles Lavigne.
 They were the pioneers that promoted mass education in Kerala, in the early decades of the 19th century.
 The local dynastic precursors of modern-day Kerala, primarily the Travancore Royal Family, the Nair Service Society, Sree Narayana Dharma Paripalana Yogam (SNDP Yogam), and Muslim Educational Society (MES), also made significant contributions to the progress on education in Kerala.
 Local schools were known by the general term kalaris, some of which taught martial arts, but other village schools run by Ezhuthachans were for imparting general education.
 Christian missionaries and British rule brought the modern school education system to Kerala.
 Ezhuthu palli was the name used in earlier times.
 The word was derived from the schools run by the Buddhist monasteries.
 For centuries, villages used to set up an ezhuthupally or ashan pallikoodam with one or two teachers.
 Students used to go this school from nearby areas and learn languages, literature, mathematics, grammar etc. After completing this, students may continue study about specific subjects such as ayurveda, astrology, accounting etc. Censuses during the 1800s showed that Travancore, Cochin, and Kannur areas have many such schools.